brandur/sorg/content/drafts/webhooks.md

 the edges.
 Say for example that a user takes down one of their servers without deleting a corresponding endpoint.
-At Stripe, we'll try to redeliver every generated event 72 times before finally giving up, which could mean tens of thousands wasted connections.
+At Stripe, we'll try to redeliver every generated event 72 times (once an hour for three days) before finally giving up, which could mean tens of thousands wasted connections.

-> Why was 72 times chosen?
-Seems like a lot/kind of random.
-Would be
-> interesting to dig in more on how that was selected

-You can mitigate this by disabling endpoints that look like they're dead, but again this needs to be tooled and documented.
-It's a bit of a compromise because you have less tech savvy users who legitimately have a server go down for a day or two, and may be later surprised that
-> wording ^ seems a bit funky -> and may later be surprised their webhooks are no longer being delivered.
+You can mitigate this by disabling endpoints that look like they're dead and sending an email to notify their owner, but again this needs to be tooled and documented.
+It's a bit of a compromise because you have less tech savvy users who legitimately have a server go down for a day or two, and may later be surprised that their webhooks are no longer being delivered.
 You can also have endpoints that are "the living dead": they time out most requests after tying up your clients for 30 seconds or so, but successfully respond often enough that they're never fully disabled.
 These are costly to support.

-> Seems like an email alert on taken down webhooks
-> is a pretty straightforward solution to this problem though

 ### Chattiness and communication (in)efficiency (#chattiness)